-Bid proposals must be submitted by electronic bidding via Parity®, in the manner described below, and must be received on the Bid Date by 10:30 a.m.
-Prevailing Eastern Time for the Public Improvement Bonds and by 10:45 a.m.
-Prevailing Eastern Time for the Refunding Bonds.
-No bid for a series of the Bonds will be received after the respective time for receiving bids specified above.
-To the extent any instructions or directions set forth in Parity®, conflict with this Notice of Sale, the terms of this Notice of Sale shall control.
+Bid proposals must be submitted by electronic bidding via Parity®, in the manner described below, and must be received on the Bid Date by 11:00 a.m.
+Prevailing Eastern Time.
+No bid will be accepted after the time for receiving bids specified above.
+To the extent any instructions or directions set forth in Parity® conflict with this Notice of Sale, the terms of this Notice of Sale shall control.
 For further information about Parity®, potential bidders may contact Parity® at (212) 849-5021.